AndreMonc/xipho_ARGs_project/ARG_tutorial/README.md

 -o Chromosome_33_RagTag-1_out
 ```

 # Congratulations!!
 You have now set up the estimation of an Ancestral Recombination Graph with ARGweaver!
-You can now use custom scripts to prepare the jobs across all the VCF windows for which you want to estimate ARGs.
-Ultimately these job scripts will vary based on your HPC requirements, folder setup, etc.
+You can use custom scripts to prepare the jobs across all the VCF windows for which you want to estimate ARGs.
+Ultimately, the exact setup of these job scripts will vary based on your HPC requirements, paths, etc.

 For each `arg-sample` run, you will need to update the `--vcf`, `--region`, and `-o` flags to run different VCF windows.
 If running on an HPC (highly recommended!), you will want to update the job name too for each run.
-In this folder I have included an `ARGweaver_jobinfo` file that I used for the Xiphorhynchus paper, that organizes this key info that differed across each `arg-sample` run.
-Then, I used a custom python script `ARGjobs_xipho.py` to prepare all the jobs.
-If a job terminates before the desired number of MCMC iterations, you can simply add the flag --resume to carry on from where the ARG estimation left off.
+In this tutorial folder, I have included an `ARGweaver_jobinfo` file that I used for the Xiphorhynchus paper, that organizes the key info that differed across each `arg-sample` run.
+Then, I used a custom python script `ARGjobs_xipho.py` (also in the tutorial folder) to prepare all the jobs.
+If a job terminates before the desired number of MCMC iterations, you can simply add the flag `--resume` to carry on from where the ARG estimation left off.

 Once the `arg-sample` runs finish, you will have a set of smc.gz files that you can plug into the nicely prepared [ARG analysis pipeline](https://github.com/CshlSiepelLab/bird_capuchino_analysis/tree/master/ARG_analysis) used for Sporophila seedeaters (Hejase et al. 2020).